-The first point to note is that a contractor is not solely restricted to a person carrying on a business which includes ‘construction operations’.
+A contractor is not solely restricted to a person carrying on a business which includes ‘construction operations’.

-Local authorities or Government bodies can also be regarded as contractors for the purposes of the scheme.
+Local authorities or government bodies can also be regarded as contractors for the purposes of the scheme.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.